espressif/esp-idf/docs/en/get-started-cmake/get-started-wrover-kit-v2.rst

 I/O                 All the pins on the ESP32 module are broken out to pin headers.
 You can program ESP32 to enable multiple functions, such as PWM, ADC, DAC, I2C, I2S, SPI, etc.

-Micro SD Card       Micro SD card slot for data storage: when ESP32 enters the download mode, GPIO2 cannot be held high.
-However, a pull-up resistor is required on GPIO2 to enable the Micro SD Card.
+MicroSD Card        MicroSD card slot for data storage: when ESP32 enters the download mode, GPIO2 cannot be held high.
+However, a pull-up resistor is required on GPIO2 to enable the MicroSD Card.
 By default, GPIO2 and the pull-up resistor R153 are disconnected.
 To enable the SD Card, use jumpers on JP1 as shown in Section `Setup Options`_.

 LCD                 Support for mounting and interfacing a 3.2” SPI (standard 4-wire Serial Peripheral Interface) LCD, as shown on figure :ref:`get-started-esp-wrover-kit-v2-board-back-cmake`.
 ==================  =================================================================================================================================